Gabrielle David

-Gabrielle David (born June 22, 1999) is a Canadian professional ice hockey forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+Gabrielle David (born June 22, 1999) is a Canadian professional ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL), she previously played for the Montreal Victoire of the PWHL and SDE Hockey of the Swedish Women's Hockey League (SDHL).
 She played college ice hockey at Clarkson.

 Playing career

 College

 David began her collegiate career for Clarkson during the 2019–20 season.
 During her freshman year, she recorded 14 goals and 24 assists in 37 games.
 She led all rookies in scoring with 38 points and was named ECAC Hockey's Rookie of the Year and USCHO.com Rookie of the Year.

 During the 2020–21 season in her sophomore year, she recorded five goals and 15 assists in 19 games, in a season that was shortened due to the COVID-19 pandemic.
 She led the team in assists and ranked second in points with 20.
 During the 2021–22 season in her junior year, she recorded 18 goals and 21 assists in 37 games.
 During the 2022–23 season in her senior year, she recorded a career-high 21 goals and 31 assists in 42 games.
 She ranked tenth in the nation in scoring with 52 points and was named to the ECAC All-Third Team.